What Counts as Information?

 For decades, cryptographers believed they had learned the lesson.
 Don’t leak partial information.
 Make verification all-or-nothing.

-In 1996, a twenty-three-year-old cryptographer named Paul Kocher published a paper that redrew the boundaries of information security.
-He showed that even when software reveals nothing explicitly, the time it takes to compute is itself a channel.
+For decades, cryptographers assumed side channels meant things like beeps and blinking lights.
+Then Paul Kocher, twenty-three years old and fresh from his Stanford thesis, published a 1996 paper showing that even when software reveals nothing explicitly, the time it takes to compute is itself a channel.

 Consider password verification: